anty-filidor/network_diffusion/README.md

 ```

 Particularly if you used the functionality of simulating coexisting phenomena
-in complex networks, please add the following work:
+in complex networks, please add the following reference:

 ```latex
 @inproceedings{czuba2022coexisting,